Recommended for: 16 year old students or older

 De Facto pillars

-Equivalence and Emphasis Frames: Explore in groups if equivalence exists in order to make the material more acceptable.
+Equivalence and Emphasis Frames: Explore in groups if equivalence can be spotted and used to inform better decisions.

 De Facto app